rg-engineering/ioBroker.heatingcontrol/README.md

 * (René) redesign of data structure
 	- more then one actuator, sensor and thermostat per room
 	- three different profile types
-	- manual configuration of devices (is device is not detected automatically)
+	- manual configuration of devices (if device is not detected automatically)
+	- interface to Feiertag-Adapter
+	- public holiday as normal day or like sunday (setting in admin)
+	- window sensor support.
+Reduce target temperature when window is open
+	- !!ATTENTION!! data structure/objects has been changed.
+You need to update your visualisation settings

 ### 0.0.5 (2019-07-08)
 * (René) support for max! thermostats